 - Require an out-of-pocket yearly limit

-Because Washington Medigap insurance is standardized, Medicare Supplemental Plan N is the same no matter where you reside or which insurance company you buy your policy from.
-Medicare supplement rates, however, will vary depending on which insurance company handles your policy.
+Each Medicare Supplement plan letter is the same no matter which insurance company you buy your policy.
+Medigap rates, however, will vary depending on which insurance company handles your policy.

 Washington has more than 7.17 million residents living in 39 counties.
 Here are the five largest:

 - Clark, 471,000